-If you are an investor who’s interested in our investment opportunities and you don’t already have a financial adviser, you may wish to visit the independent comparison site unbiased.co.uk to find a professional adviser in your local area.
+If you are an investor who is interested in our investment opportunities and you do not already have a financial adviser, you may wish to visit the independent comparison site unbiased.co.uk to find a professional adviser in your local area.

 An investment made in TIME:AIM is subject to a number of risks.
 Before making any investment decision, a prospective Investor and their Adviser should consider carefully the risk factors described in the TIME:AIM Application Pack.
 This risk information does not purport to be exhaustive and the risks below are not set out in order of priority.
 Additional risks and uncertainties not presently known to TIME or that TIME currently deems not to be material, may also have an adverse effect on the performance of TIME:AIM.
 Prospective Investors and their Advisers should consider carefully whether an investment made in TIME:AIM is appropriate for them in light of the information contained in the Application Pack and their personal circumstances.